 Recognised "industry standard" information on good practice is available within a range of Codes of Practice published by British Compressed Gases Association.
 These should be adopted as working standards whereever practicable.

-In many cases when compressed gasses are purchased the cylinder in which they are supplied remains the property of the supplier and is returned to them at no cost when its contents have been used.
+In many cases when compressed gases are purchased the cylinder in which they are supplied remains the property of the supplier and is returned to them at no cost when its contents have been used.
 When this is not the case (for example 'lecture bottles'), or when a cylinder is retained beyond a point where the supplier is able to accept its return, the cost of disposal rests with the purchaser/Management Unit that ordered it.
 It should be noted that the cost of disposal of this type of waste can be extremely high, even in cases where any residual content may not be highly specialist or extremely hazardous.
 It is, therefore, good practice to ensure that cylinders are returned promptly, where appropriate, and that those that cannot be returned are disposed on a regular basis so as to minimise cost.
-Further information on the disposal of chemical waste is available in the Waste section of SEPS web site.
+Further information on the disposal of chemical waste is available in the waste management section of SEPS web site.